demisemihemidemisemiemiquaver/demisemihemidemisemiemiquaver/README.md

  Hello!
-I’m Emi!!
+I’m Emily!!
-- I'm working on my BIS in Game Design and Development @ GSU
+- I'm working on my BS in Computational Media @ GT

 <!---
 demisemihemidemisemiemiquaver/demisemihemidemisemiemiquaver is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.